-Many common small cell lung cancer symptoms are easily mistaken for an infection or other disease.
-Most of the signs associated with this disease are not present until the cancer has progressed.
+Most of the signs associated with small cell lung cancer are not present until the cancer has progressed.
 Typically, symptoms of small cell lung cancer continue to evolve and worsen as the disease spreads to distant organs.

 - Persistent cough